-I believe that in order for white women to be able to practice allyship, accompliceshjp, and co-conspiratorship in hopes to unite around the love of our humanity through the intersectionality of social justice issues (race, ethnicity, gender, age, sexuality, ability spiritual, and all other ways people are persecuted from belonging because of their identity and body), we must shine a light on our own wounds so we can stop causing harm to each other and all of the people whose identities lead us to treat people in ways that cause pain and suffering.
+I believe that in order for white women to be able to practice allyship, accompliceship, and co-conspiratorship in hopes to unite around the love of our humanity through the intersectionality of social justice issues (race, ethnicity, gender, age, sexuality, ability spiritual, and all other ways people are persecuted from belonging because of their identity and body), we must shine a light on our own wounds so we can stop causing harm to each other and all of the people whose identities lead us to treat people in ways that cause pain and suffering.
 I believe that in order to do this, white women must reclaim our ancestry and culture by gathering together as women to heal and make right the wrongs of our ancestors.
 This is our work.
 We need to come together as white women in community and learn to be in relationship with each other, learn to trust each other, learn to lift each other up, and break out of this capitalistic chokehold that’s been taking us down from the very beginning.
-When we move out of our silos and weave together in our collective power dynamic of womxn, inclusive of all people who identify as women, femme, have non-conforming genders, or are non-binary, we can shift away from the toxic culture of white supremacy and co-create a new culture that meets our emotional, physical, and spiritual needs.
+When we move out of our silos and weave together in our collective power dynamic as anyone who has been socialized, to any extent as a woman, we can shift away from the toxic culture of white supremacy and co-create a new culture that meets our emotional, physical, and spiritual needs.

 Let’s break this outdated, social norm that we may not have caused, but we certainly perpetuate.
-Let’s heal in community as white women, reclaim our roots together, change our toxic white supremacy culture, dismantle the patriarchal systems of oppression, and co-create the dawning of a new era with a new way of being that draws from deep within our hearts.
+Let’s heal in community as white women, reclaim our roots together, shift away from toxic white supremacy culture, dismantle the patriarchal systems of oppression, and co-create the dawning of a new era with a new way of being that draws from deep within our hearts.

 Note to Women of Color—I recognize that you are deeply in need of your own healing spaces with Women of Color and the many layers of trauma within Black and Brown communities.
 May more white women taking responsibility for their behavior begin to alleviate your burdens and shift the dynamics of emotional labor so your energies can be more deeply centered in healing and meeting your needs as are determined by you.